SuperUser-Gump/adventureworks-bi-dashboard/README.md

 **Development Tools:** Power BI Desktop Version: 2.126.1261.0 64-bit (February 2024)

+**Live Demo:**

+Due to budget limitations, the live demo is currently unavailable.
+However, I'm actively working towards securing the necessary Power BI Pro license to host it.
+This repository will be updated with the live demo link as soon as it becomes available.

 **Disclaimer:**

 This project utilizes Power BI Desktop and adheres to the design and structure of the [Microsoft Power BI Desktop for Business Intelligence](https://www.udemy.com/course/microsoft-power-bi-up-running-with-power-bi-desktop) course from [Maven Analytics](https://mavenanalytics.io/).
 The primary objective is to apply and solidify the concepts learned, not the development of an original dashboard design.